dialex/start-testing/docs/types/test-types.md

 The software development community simply hasn't managed to settle on well-defined terms around testing -- yet.

-What's important is that you and your team speak the same testing language.
-Make sure you align with them on naming and scope of each relevant type of test.
+What is important is that **you and your team speak the same testing language**.
+Align with your team naming and scope of each relevant type of test.

 ### Categories